 Namhae Whale’s Dream, our favorite one

 This hotel is directly facing the ocean.
 From your bed, wake up with a full sea view every single day during your trip to Namhae.

 Whale’s Dream hotel offers comfortable and modern rooms with air conditioning (much needed in summer) and free Wi-Fi.
-What we love the most about Whale’s Dream hotel is enjoying sunset from the balcony with sea view and a glass of wine…
+What we love the most about Whale’s Dream Hotel is enjoying the sunset from the balcony with a sea view and a glass of wine…

 Zen House, the simple and affordable one

 Since we planned our trip to Namhae at the last minute, most of the places were fully booked, however, we managed to get a room at Zen Pension.